SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/Endsight.md

 Core Ideology - Ultraxenophobic Elemental Junguism

 <sub>_Junugism - An Elemental Ideology where democracy is upheld through a very strict constitution and heavy laws with strong anti-corruption watchdogs.
-It often makes it difficult for the nation to be ran, almost by design._</sub>
+It often makes it difficult for the nation's laws to be changed, almost by design._</sub>
 ## STRUCTURE

 ## GOALS